linssab/XISMuS/README.md

 #### Dependencies

 To run it within a Python interpreter, we recommend you have Python 3.7 installed and the following packages:<br>
 The packages whose versions are mentioned are the stable versions working with XISMuS.
-Numba, for example, has some issues with opencv and may cause JIT funtions to malfunction.<br>
+Numba, for example, has versions that may raise  issues with opencv and cause JIT funtions to malfunction.<br>
 * numpy _v 1.18.1_<br>
 * numba _v 0.45.1_<br>
 * llvmlite _v 0.31_<br>